madeleineudell/LowRankModels.jl/README.md

 If you think that you're getting stuck in a local minimum, try reinitializing your GLRM (so as to construct a new initial random point) and see if the model you obtain improves.

-You can use the function `autoencode!` to set the fields `glrm.X` and `glrm.Y` after fitting the autoencoder.
+You can use the function `fit!` to set the fields `glrm.X` and `glrm.Y` after fitting the model.
 This is particularly useful if you want to use the model you generate as a warm start for further iterations.

-You can even start with an easy-to-optimize loss function, run `autoencode!`, change the loss function (`glrm.losses = newlosses`), and keep going from your warm start by calling `autoencode!` again to fit the new loss functions.
+You can even start with an easy-to-optimize loss function, run `fit!`, change the loss function (`glrm.losses = newlosses`), and keep going from your warm start by calling `fit!` again to fit the new loss functions.

 ### Parameters